-A lot of times, you'd run into a situation where you need a unique value for each user.
+Often, you'd run into a situation where you need a unique value for each user.
+The method to check that a value is unique can be extended to various situations.
 It can be a username, slug or anything else.
-The method to check that a value is unique can be extended to a variety of situations.

-To explain how you can let a user set a unique username for them, I've created the structure here.
+To explain how you can let a user set a unique username for them.

 I've placed a repeating group to search and display the user's details.
-And on the right, I've set up an input to type a new username.
-Upon selecting a user on the left, his/her details will be displayed in the User Info group on the right.
+And on the right, I've set up input to type a new username.
+Upon selecting a user on the left, their details will be displayed in the User Info group on the right.

-When we click on button Set, I set up 2 workflows to check the validity of the new username.
-The username/slug details are stored in User data type for each user.
+When we click on the button Set, I set up two workflows to check the validity of the new username.
+The username/slug details are stored in the User data type for each user.

-To check if the username is unique, I do a Search for Users with constraint as Slug=Input's value.
-If the count is 0, it means that the username is unique and I display a username changed message.
+To check if the username is unique, I search for Users with constraint as Slug=Input's value.
+If the count is 0, the username is unique, and I can display a success message.

-If the count > 0, it means that the username/slug is taken by another user and it is not valid.
+If the count > 0, another user has already taken the username/slug, and it is not valid.

 I then display an error message to the user to try a new username.